vortexmakes/toolbox/README.md

 ## Static code analyzers

 ## Ceedling
+### Usage
+Documentation and license info exists in the [Ceedling's repository](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md)
+### Testeable module templates
-The ceedling directory contains several templates to create testable modules using Ceedling.
+The ceedling directory contains several templates to create testable modules using [Ceedling](https://github.com/ThrowTheSwitch/Ceedling.git).
 Each template has its own YAML file which indicates how to invoke Ceedling from a shell.
-The ceedling/template directory includes the templates listed below:
+The [ceedling/template](https://github.com/vortexmakes/toolbox/tree/master/ceedling/template) directory includes the templates listed below:
 - [moduleUnderTest](https://github.com/vortexmakes/toolbox/tree/master/ceedling/template/moduleUnderTest): it might be applied to a regular C module
 - [rkh-sm-template](https://github.com/vortexmakes/toolbox/tree/master/ceedling/template/rkh-sm-template): it might be applied to a RKH framework's active object.
 In this case the active object's state machine has been implemented through Sm.h, SmAct.h, Sm.c and SmAct.c files which are properly located in inc/ and src/ directories.
 - [rkh-sm-unified-template](https://github.com/vortexmakes/toolbox/tree/master/ceedling/template/rkh-sm-unified-template): it might be applied to a RKH framework's active object.
 In this case the active object's state machine has been implemented through Sm.h and Sm.c files which are located in inc/ and src/ directories respectively.
 - [sm-template](https://github.com/vortexmakes/toolbox/tree/master/ceedling/template/sm-template): it might be applied to a state machine module

-## Deploy
+## Deploy and release

 ## Doxygen
 ### Usage